scipy-lectures/scientific-python-lectures/intro/numpy/operations.rst

   .. plot:: pyplots/numpy_intro_5.py

-The RMS distance grows as the square root of the time!
+  We find a well-known result in physics: the RMS distance grows as the square root of the time!

 .. arithmetic: sum/prod/mean/std